Tips for sewing with foam (heavyweight interfacing)

 …and press.

 Here is my boxy pouch stitched with the panel above.
 At my first try for this pattern I used the same foam, but without removing the seam allowances.
-There is a HUGE difference between the two techniques, when it comes to the easiness of the sewing.
+There is a HUGE difference between the two techniques when it comes to the ease of sewing.

 See below the difference the interfacing (and fabric) is making!